Add a slicer comparison

 3. Add a filter to change while viewing

-The Default Parameter Value specified above can be changed while viewing the metric set on a dashboard or another view by adding a filter and connecting it to this parallel slicer parameter.
+The slicer parameter values specified above can be changed while viewing the metric set on a dashboard or another view by adding a filter or a view parameter and connecting it to a parallel slicer parameter.